 About the Author • Corey Zak, CPRP

-Corey Zak is Horticulturist that has been with Palatine Park District.
-He has won awards for his designs and work.
+Corey Zak is the Palatine Park District’s Horticulture Manager.
+Cory has won awards for his designs and work.
 In recent years he has worked on making Palatine Park District landscape practices more pollinator friendly and helping to introduce plants to the public that are beneficial to pollinators as well as having ornamental qualities.